 Sometimes you might end up chatting to someone or dating someone who is a little bit older than you.
-The things you have in common might make the age gap seem less important to you.
-Whilst dating someone a couple of years older doesn’t automatically mean there’s a problem, there are a few things to keep in mind.
-This is especially important if there is a larger age gap.
+Whilst dating someone a couple of years older isn’t a bad thing, there are some things you could keep in mind.

 What does age impact?